AlaSQL/alasql/README.md

 ### Known Bugs

-1. There is a '[STAR bug](https://github.com/forward/sql-parser/issues/6)' in sql-parser, therefore it is still impossible to use multiplication function.
-2. There are many others...
+1. There are many of them.

 ### Future Plans